Hello, to all my DIY Mamas out there!

-Want to try some upcycling with your kids?
-Here are three ideas – click on the links for the full instructions.
+Try these upcycling ideas with your kids – click on the links for the full instructions.

 Here is something cute I found, although it might be a bit dangerous so just make sure you’re supervising!
 Take two empty baby wipes containers and four rubber bands, and you can create giant flip flop stilts for your kids.
 Only for the light of feet!